bamcis-io/GeoJSON/README.md

 ## Revision History

+### 2.0.1
+Bug fix for NULL geometry JSON token in a Feature, which is allowed by the RFC.

 ### 2.0.0
 Changed JSON serialized property names to proper camel case by default to be RFC compliant.
 Added strong-named assembly signing.